Gilles de Rais: Titles, estates and wealth

-Several years after Gilles de Rais’s execution, the pleadings of the lawyers of Francis II, Duke of Brittany, endeavoured to minimize the aforementioned amounts.
-Matei Cazacu maintains that their quibbling is easily explained by the fact that the Breton duke "was (...) forced to return the deceased's property to his heirs and to pay an indemnity corresponding to the sums received as owner of these estates."
-Cazacu concludes that on this point, the heirs' brief is probably "sincere and takes into account the revival of feudal rents, observed since 1420.") and almost 20,000 from his office as Marshal of France.
-This amount is well below the incomes of contemporary princes (such as the Dukes of Orleans, Burgundy and Berry), but it nevertheless places Gilles de Rais in a high bracket, inaccessible to the vast majority of 15th-century Breton lords.
-Whatever the estimate, his fortune proved insufficient to support his opulent lifestyle in the space of just a few years.
+Several years after Gilles de Rais's execution, lawyers representing Francis II, Duke of Brittany, challenged these estimates.
+Matei Cazacu argues that their position is explained by the duke's obligation to restore Gilles de Rais's estates to his heirs and to compensate them for the revenues he had received from them.
+He therefore considers the heirs' memorandum probably reliable on this point, as it reflects the recovery of feudal revenues observed since 1420.
+Philippe Contamine, however, regards the overall figure of 30,000 livres tournois as "doubtless exaggerated".) and nearly 20,000 from his office as Marshal of France.
+Although well below the revenues of princes such as the dukes of Orleans, Burgundy and Berry, this income placed him among the wealthiest Breton lords of the fifteenth century.
+Whatever the exact estimate, his resources proved insufficient to sustain his lavish expenditure for more than a few years.